EdwinBot72/Openregio/replit.md

 OpenRegio is a Dutch cooperative platform empowering local entrepreneurs by offering an alternative to large tech platforms.
 It integrates business networking, AI-powered marketing, and democratic governance.
 The platform enables entrepreneurs to create visible profiles, collaborate, utilize AI tools for content and SEO, and participate in cooperative decision-making through proposal voting.

-The application features a full-stack architecture with a React frontend, Express backend, and in-memory storage (MemStorage) for development, emphasizing professionalism and a community-first design.
+The application features a full-stack architecture with a React frontend, Express backend, and PostgreSQL database (via Neon), emphasizing professionalism and a community-first design.

+## Deployment Status

+**Beta-Ready**: ✅ All features implemented and tested **Database**: ✅ PostgreSQL provisioned and schema synchronized (development) **Production Deployment**: ⚠️ Requires manual database migration step (see DEPLOYMENT.md)

 ## User Preferences